-If they can fight grown-up battles, as young as they are, then we can certainly meet our own challenges with the same courage and grace.
+If they can fight grown-up battles – as young as they are – then we can sure do the same.

 Let’s do that.
 Sure, life is tough.
 But so are we.
 Let’s honor the kids who fight for their lives by doing the same with our own.